manuelcasanova/socialTemplate/README.md

   *** Deleting an account ***

 Users can delete their accounts, but the process involves a soft deletion.
-When an account is deleted, its status is set to inactive, and the email is modified to inactive-TIMESTAMP-email@email.com.
+When an account is deleted, its status is set to inactive, the email is modified to inactive-TIMESTAMP-email@email.com and the username is modified to inactive-TIMESTAMP-username.
 If the user attempts to sign up again with the same email address, they will see a prompt offering two options:

 Restore the Previous Account: This will reactivate their old account (including its original ID and all associated records).

 Create a New Account: This will create a completely new account with a fresh ID and no connection to the previous records.

 Currently, Admins and SuperAdmins cannot delete user accounts.
 However, they can revoke the "User_subscribed" role, which limits the user’s access to public pages only.

 *** Scheduled Subscription Updates ***